AnthonyFuller/TonyTools/README.md

 - HMAScrambler \[Made by me\]
    - Allows you to convert between .scrambled to .ini (and vice versa) from the game Hitman Absolution.

+- BOXCExporter \[Made by me, credit to @dafitius for informing me of the format\]
+    - Allows you to convert BOXC to position and textures.

 ## Third-Party Libraries
 Various third party libraries are used for my projects, their respective read me files and licenses have been included in their directories (If they aren't submodules).
 Libraries used are: